olabacker/blogposts/220812-Linux commands.md

 touch /path/to/file # Create file
 cp /path/to/file /path/to/destination # Copy file
 mv /path/to/file /path/to/destination # Move file
+cat /path/to/file # Show file contents
+less /path/to/file # Show file contents with paging more /path/to/file # Show file contents with paging head /path/to/file # Show first lines of file tail /path/to/file # Show last lines of file
 ```

 # SSH